Gluten Free Flavourful Sunday Stoop Snacks

 With the kids outside taking advantage of an early fall afternoon, what better way to wow the family than by preparing tasty and easy-to-eat snacks, perfect for eating on the porch while basking in the last rays of the day?

 Enter culinary queen Kris Osborne, author of the food blog 80Twenty.
 Her mantra is to eat nourishing, healthy food 80% of the time, and use the other 20% to splurge.
 Her appetite for tasty, healthy, approachable, local, and seasonal ingredients inspires gastronomic joy and provides ideas on how to follow the 80/20 rule, even with dietary sensitivities.
-Gluten and lactose can be a real pain in the snacks, but with tasty tips from Kris and products like Natrel Lactose Free milk, we’ve got you covered!
+Gluten and lactose can be a real pain in the snacks, but with tasty tips from Kris and products like Natrel Lactose Free, we’ve got you covered!
 Check out Kris’ two delicious gluten and lactose free snack recipes below.

 Gluten doesn't have to be a mystery.
 Nutritionist Bernard Lavallée shares a few gluten facts to help you understand this substance.